 Tuition, Scholarships & Financial Planning

-Elon Law’s total tuition cost for the entering class of 2016 is more than 20 percent below the average cost at other private law schools across the country (Source: ABA 2013 data of private law school costs).
+Elon Law’s total tuition cost for the entering class has for years been below the average cost at other private law schools across the country (Source: ABA 2013 data of private law school costs).
 Members of the entering class are guaranteed there will be no tuition increases during their course of study.
 Elon Law's groundbreaking new program is designed to lower the cost of legal education and prepare students for early entry into the job market.
-The nation’s first 2½ year standard J.D. program of study, providing a 90-credit curriculum, is strategically designed to maximize student learning and career success.
+The nation’s first 2½ year standard J.D. program of study, providing a 86-credit curriculum, is strategically designed to maximize student learning and career success.
 Detailed tuition and cost of attendance information is available here.

 Scholarships ranging from a few thousand dollars to full tuition are made available through endowments and gifts provided by generous alumni, faculty, administrators, staff and friends of the law school.
 They are awarded based on academic abilities, potential for the study of law and other considerations.
 Scholarships are awarded to accepted applicants after a review of their admission files.
 All accepted applicants are considered for scholarships.
 No separate application form is necessary to be considered for a merit-based or endowed scholarship.
 Each scholarship may be renewed for 2½ years of law school, provided that academic performance criteria detailed in award letters are met.

 The Presidential Scholarship honors a small number of admitted students who have demonstrated extraordinary academic achievement, exceptional character, commitment to service, and leadership.
 This scholarship recognizes entering students who demonstrate great promise to become leading contributors to the legal community or society as a whole.

 Dean’s Scholars are selected based on academic achievement, demonstrated leadership ability, significant community service involvement and potential for success in law school and the legal profession.
 The scholarship is awarded to a select number of admitted applicants.